 It’s worth noting that Oia doesn’t get as crowded as Fira but people do flock here every afternoon to catch the sunset.
 There are plenty of restaurants and high-end boutiques in Oia, not to mention regular bus service that shuttles tourists to and from Fira.
-You can book a hotel room in Oia through Booking.com, Agoda, or AirBnB.
+You can book a hotel room in Oia through Booking.com or Agoda.

 Firostefani is a small caldera town sandwiched between Fira and Imerovigli.
 If you want to be close to the action of Fira without actually staying in Fira, then Firostefani is a great choice.
 It’s quieter and just a 10-minute walk away.
-You can book a room in Firostefani through Booking.com or AirBnB.
+You can book a room in Firostefani through Booking.com.

 None of them are great but there are a few black sand beaches in Santorini.
 If you’re visiting the island in July or August and want to be close to the surf, then you’ll probably want to stay in any of these three locations.

 Located in the southeastern half of the island, Kamari is known for its pebble beach and pedestrian beachfront walkway.
 There’s a direct bus to Fira from Kamari and back, making day trips to the capital easy.
 There are plenty of restaurants here as well.
-You can book a hotel room in Kamari on Booking.com, Agoda, or AirBnB.
+You can book a hotel room in Kamari on Booking.com or Agoda.